 The VEC staff maintains a high level of communication with the client as well as the referring veterinarian.
 Upon discharge from the hospital all medical records and recommendations associated with the case are promptly forwarded to the primary care clinician.

-Consultations with Dr. Williams are available via referral from a primary care veterinarian.
+Consultations with Drs.
+Colpitts and Chong are available by referral from a primary care veterinarian.

 Click to view images of: